The Cary Castle Mews

 The Cary Castle Mews is a cluster of 19th century wooden service buildings located on the southeast side of the Government House estate.
 The Mews consists of stables, a carriage house, a gaol, a root cellar, a wash house and a poultry house (part of which was later used as a gardener’s cottage).
 These onsite buildings have been used as support buildings to Government House since their construction in the 1870s.
 Thanks to the efforts of the Government House Foundation, some of the buildings have been rehabilitated and are now outfitted for the public to enjoy.

-The Tea House is located in Butterworth Cottage and offers a chance for visitors to enjoy lunch, tea, pastries and other
+The Tea Room is located in Butterworth Cottage and offers a chance for visitors to enjoy lunch, tea, pastries and other refreshments.